Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Introduction

 \end{itemize}

 This work is an extension of our previous conference paper~\cite{zhang2025apwdsit}, and the additional contributions are summarized as follows.
-First, the journal version unifies the optimization of both the optimal transfer quantities and the optimal source weights, and provides the complete theoretical proofs.
-Second, we include new theoretical analyses, including comparisons with related theoretical frameworks and an explanation of why maximizing the total transfer quantity remains optimal under joint optimization.
-Third, on the algorithmic side, we extend the multi-source method to a full multi-task learning algorithm.
-Finally, the experimental section is substantially strengthened, covering larger datasets, more baselines, and extensive supplementary experiments, including ablation studies, robustness evaluations, analyses of computational efficiency, and compatibility with LoRA (Low-Rank Adaptation).
+First, the journal version presents a more explicit formulation for jointly optimizing transfer quantities and source weights, together with complete theoretical proofs.
+In addition, we provide further theoretical analysis, including an intuitive interpretation of why utilizing all source samples remains optimal under joint optimization in Section~\ref{subsection_multi-Source Transfer Learning}, as well as comparisons with related theoretical frameworks in Remark~\ref{remark_Connection to Prior Work} and Table~\ref{tab:comparison}.
+Second, in the practical algorithm part in Section~\ref{section_Practical_Algorithms}, we further develop a multi-task learning algorithm based on the proposed multi-source transfer learning algorithm.
+Finally, the experimental section is substantially strengthened with larger-scale datasets, more comprehensive baselines, and evaluations of the proposed multi-task learning extension, along with extensive analyses including ablation studies, weight visualization, robustness evaluation, computational efficiency analysis, and compatibility with Low-Rank Adaptation (LoRA).

 The remainder of this paper is organized as follows.
 Section~\ref{related_work} reviews the related work.
-Section~\ref{section_Preliminaries} presents the problem formulation and introduces the asymptotic normality of the maximum likelihood estimator (MLE).
-Section~\ref{section_main_result} develops the main theoretical results for computing the optimal source weights and introduces the practical algorithm.
+Section~\ref{section_Preliminaries} introduces several preliminary results used in our analysis and presents the problem formulation.
+Section~\ref{section_main_result} develops the main theoretical results to calculate the optimal source weights.
+Section~\ref{section_Practical_Algorithms} introduces practical algorithms.
 Section~\ref{section_Experiments} empirically evaluates the proposed framework and validates the theoretical findings.